The importance of knowing your buyer persona

 Customers have challenges to overcome and goals to fulfil.
 And so they want to hear about products that help them overcome these challenges and fulfil these goals.

 A buyer persona helps you shift the focus away from what you do and more towards what you do to help your customers.
-This helps attract people to you because they feel you understand them, what motivates them, what their problems are.
+This helps attract people to you because they feel you understand them – their motivations and their pain-points.

 By doing this, a buyer persona helps you position yourself in the eyes of your most important asset: your customers.